coneda/kor/docs/docker.md

 ## Step 1: Download docker & docker compose

 Docker is a set of tools for running containers on your Computer.
 What is a container?
 In short, its a process (think program) that runs in an isolated way: It has restricted access to your computer and it can be removed without trace if necessary.
-Docker containers, by default, only see the contents of a "image".
+Docker containers, by default, only see the contents of a “image”.
 These images then contain everything the process needs to run (system libraries, scripting languages, dictionaries etc.).
 Its not unusual to run several containers to provide a single application like ConedaKOR.

 If you don't have it already, start by installing docker ~~and docker compose~~ :

-* On Windows and MacOS, go to https://www.docker.com/get-started/ and follow the instructions to install "Docker Desktop" for your OS
+* On Windows and MacOS, go to https://www.docker.com/get-started/ and follow the instructions to install “Docker Desktop” for your OS
-* On Debian-based Linux, e.g. Ubuntu, run "sudo apt-get install docker.io docker-compose" in a terminal
+* On Debian-based Linux, e.g. Ubuntu, run “sudo apt-get install docker.io docker-compose” in a terminal

 If, on Windows, you are prompted to install wsl 2, please install it following the given instructions.